Yamini-Ranganathan/Cervical-Cancer-Predication/README.md

 of the cervical cancer with high accuracy & sensitivity.

+**BEST MODEL?**:
-Which model has best result?: Custom Ensemble Model: Super learner Ensemble method (Base learners:Decision Tree & Bagging & XGBoost as meta learner) is perfect model for predicting cervical cancer
+Custom Ensemble Model: Super learner Ensemble method (Base learners:Decision Tree & Bagging & XGBoost as meta learner) is the best model for predicting cervical cancer as we get a perfect score for 100% for accuracy, 1.0 for F1, prescison, recall, and AUC-ROC score.